talmawash/sharecart/README.md

     - [ ] shopping status to all members
     - [ ] items edited, added, removed, etc. to members currently shopping (give option for users to choose whether they want notifications even if not shopping)
 - [ ] Priority specification with corresponding colors in cell
-    - [ ] high priority item edits are sent to all users forcibly
+    - [ ] high priority item edit notifications are sent to all users forcibly
 - [ ] Lists can be shared with a link
 - [ ] Items are ordered based on priority and date of last update
     - [ ] uncompleted\unpurchased items will be prioritized